alexhokl/rds-backup/README.md

 ##### Tricks

-You can avoid specifying some of the parameters every time by using a configuration file or environment variables or combination of both.
+You can avoid specifying some of the parameters every time by using a configuration file or environment variables or a combination of both.

 ###### Configuration file